- Plan a Visit

 Art and Science on the Go - Teacher Workshops

-Registration for the 2013 Art and Science Summer Teacher Workshops is open!
-Please visit our registration page to sign up.
+Registration for the 2014 Art and Science Summer Teacher Workshops is full, but spaces on the waitlist for the August session are still available.
+Please visit our registration page to be placed on the waitlist.

 Note: We ask all teachers who register for workshops to commit to attending on those dates.
 While we understand conficts arise, we would like to give preference to those who are certain they can attend.
 If your schedule changes, please let us know as soon as possible.
 If you are not certain of your availability, please contact us at firstname.lastname@example.org to be placed on the wait list.